 Harvard Center for Green Buildings and Cities (CGBC) Fellow

 With mounting evidence of the impact of human activity on the global climate, the built environment is increasingly understood to be a critical site for applied and conceptual research in questions of energy and ecology.
-The inaugural CGBC Fellowship offers a one-year research and teaching position with the possibility of extension for an additional year.
-It is intended for an early-career individuals who hold a Ph.D. or Doctorate Degree in an area related to building sciences, and whose research focuses on various scales.
+The CGBC Fellowship offers a one-year research and teaching position with the possibility of extension for an additional year.
+It is intended for early-career individuals who hold a Ph.D. or Doctorate Degree in an area related to building sciences, and whose research focuses on various scales.
 Fellows will be hosted at the Center for Green Buildings and Cites and conduct research related to their field.
 They will be expected to teach two classes at the Graduate School of Design (GSD).
 Fellows will be provided with resources to develop their research and will have access to HouseZero.
 Opportunities to interact with other researchers and scholars within and outside the GSD as well as to share the outcome of their work will be provided.

 Candidates should hold a Ph.D. or Doctorate Degree in an area related to building sciences, with research that focuses on various scales.

 The appointment(s) is/are expected to start in Fall 2023.
 Deadline for the application is February 15, 2023.